TmekkeL/socio/frontend/README.md

-# 🧠 Frontend – Socio Vault Boilerplate
+# 🧠 Frontend – Boilerplate

 This is the frontend of the **Login module** project — built with **Next.js App Router**, **Tailwind CSS**, and reusable components.